 I've learned that I usually respond with negative emotions when I feel attacked or disrespected.
 When that happens, it's best for me to back off, give it some time, and then come back and address it with a solution in mind rather than emotion.

 The Tyranny of the Urgent

-We call this pressure to drop everything and take care of the “emergency” the tyranny of the urgent.
-Sometimes those emergencies are real and sometimes they are imagined.
-Either way, when they are forced in our laps we have a decision to make.
+This pressure to drop everything and take care of the “emergency” is called the tyranny of the urgent.
+Sometimes, those emergencies are real.
+Other times, they are imagined.
+Either way, when they are forced into our laps, we have a decision to make.

-A tradesman working with informed self-interest will work hard and efficiently but won’t take foolish risks or give in to the pressure to perform poor quality work.
+A tradesman working with informed self-interest will work hard and efficiently, but he won't take foolish risks or give in to the pressure to perform poor quality work.

-Often it is this push to get work done in the Summer that leads to service techs who cut corners, end up with a trashed van and paperwork improperly done.
+Often, this push to get work done in the summer leads to service techs who cut corners, end up with a trashed van, and leave paperwork improperly done.